-- A. The Employer has determined to provide appropriate training to all employees whose positions are abolished or significantly reengineered as a direct result of organizational restructuring, work elimination, introduction of new duties, transfer of work, or implementation of new technology before expecting employees to perform new or greatly altered duties.
-Whenever possible, such training will occur or be identified and scheduled within six (6) months. - B. The Employer has determined that employees whose positions are abolished or significantly reengineered, as described above, will be provided the opportunity for training in the new work.
+A. The Employer has determined to provide appropriate training to all employees whose positions are abolished or significantly reengineered as a direct result of organizational restructuring, work elimination, introduction of new duties, transfer of work, or implementation of new technology before expecting employees to perform new or greatly altered duties.
+Whenever possible, such training will occur or be identified and scheduled within six (6) months.

+- B. The Employer has determined that employees whose positions are abolished or significantly reengineered, as described above, will be provided the opportunity for training in the new work.
 The content, delivery method, and length of such training will be determined by the results of an appropriate assessment based upon the competencies required to be successful in the new position.
 Following the completion of the training, the need for additional assistance will be determined on a case-by-case basis by the Employer in consultation with the training professionals assigned to the office.
-Such determinations will consider:

-- 1. what work remains in the commuting area at the employee's current grade level; - employee's experience (internal, external, and volunteer work) and education; - the results of a preliminary skills evaluation or competency assessment conducted with the assistance of the local internal or external training or counseling staffs; - 4. business needs; - 5.
-OPM qualification standards; and - 6. employee's CLP, where applicable.
+Such determinations will consider: - 1. what work remains in the commuting area at the employee's current grade level; - 2. employee's experience (internal, external, and volunteer work) and education; - the results of a preliminary skills evaluation or competency assessment conducted with the assistance of the local internal or external training or counseling staffs; - 4. business needs; - 5.
+OPM qualification standards; and - 6. an employee's CLP, where applicable.

-- A. Employees will be reimbursed by the Employer for those portions of Certified Public Accountant (CPA) or bar review courses that are job related. - B. Employees shall be reimbursed for all authorized expenses for out-service training when all of the following conditions are met: - the training will enable the employees to meet one of their CLP milestones or competency needs, to the extent allowable under Government-wide regulation; - comparable training is not available in the next nine (9) months through Employer-developed courses and it would be too costly for the Employer to develop a suitable program at the time: - reasonable inquiry has failed to disclose suitable, adequate and timely programs being offered by other Government agencies within the local area; - the course meets the needs of the employee and of the Employer as well or better than other courses of its nature which also may be available within the next nine (9) months; - 5. the course is not being taken solely for the purpose of obtaining a degree; and - 6. funds are available to pay for the training without deferring or canceling higher priority commitments. - C. If an employee fails to successfully complete outservice training, he/she shall reimburse the Employer for all tuition and related expenses incurred by the Employer for such out-service training, unless the Employer's directed action resulted in the employee's failure to successfully complete the training. - D. Limited administrative time may be provided for employees who attend, at their own expense, outservice training for career enhancement.
-The appropriate amount of administrative time provided will be determined by the Employer on a case-by-case basis.
+- A. Employees will be reimbursed by the Employer for those portions of Certified Public Accountant (CPA) or bar review courses that are job related.
+Each fiscal year, the Employer shall make every effort to ensure funds are set aside for CPA and/or bar review training. - B. Employees shall be reimbursed for all authorized expenses for out-service training when all of the following conditions are met: - the training will enable the employees to meet one (1) of their CLP milestones or competency needs, to the extent allowable under Governmentwide regulation; - comparable training is not available in the next nine (9) months through Employer-provided courses and it would be too costly for the Employer to develop a suitable program at the time; - 3. reasonable inquiry has failed to disclose suitable, adequate and timely programs being offered by other Government agencies within the local area or online from any source;

+- 4. the course meets the needs of the employee and of the Employer as well or better than other courses of its nature which also may be available within the next nine (9) months; - 5. the course is not being taken solely for the purpose of obtaining a degree; and - 6. funds are available to pay for the training without deferring or canceling higher priority commitments. - C. If an employee fails to successfully complete out service training, he/she shall reimburse the Employer for all tuition and related expenses incurred by the Employer for such out-service training, unless the Employer's directed action resulted in the employee's failure to successfully complete the training. - D. Limited administrative time may be provided for employees who attend, at their own expense, out-service training for career enhancement.
+The appropriate amount of administrative time provided will be determined by the Employer on a case-by case basis.
 If the employee fails to satisfactorily complete the course, the subsequent courses will be on the employee's own time until he or she exhibits satisfactory completion of a subsequent course.